ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Decorator Pattern: An Example of Body Validator in an Express.js Backend - <a href="https://medium.com/@burhancabiroglu/decorator-pattern-an-example-of-body-validator-in-an-express-js-backend-71ad68fe6924" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Send Emails with Node.js: A Step-by-Step Guide - <a href="https://medium.com/stackademic/how-to-send-emails-with-node-js-a-step-by-step-guide-6cb490463632" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Burhan Cabiroglu`**
+✍️ **posted by `Stackademic`**

-<blockquote>In modern backend projects, validating request data is a critical step to ensure data integrity and security.
-In this article, we will…</blockquote>
+<blockquote>A step-by-step tutorial for sending emails in Node.js with Nodemailer and an email API</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>